The Happy Ordi Project

 From this point on we can easily obtain information about its main components, which in turn allows us to discover possible hardware optimisations.

-We aim to retrieve just the information needed for hardware optimisation purposes, and not more.
+The hardware detection software retrieves just the information needed for hardware optimization purposes, and nothing more.
 This allows for an access to essential information at a glance.
 In the example above, in addition to the specifications for the motherboard, processor and RAM, the program also provided information on the sound card, network card and storage peripherals, which is generally enough to test the most important features.

 Once we know what hardware optimisations are possible, it is also easier to advise or supply a GNU/Linux operating system among the ones most suitable for the computer tested and in accordance to the user’s needs, always with the durability and ease of use in mind.